New students who are entering the college for the first time should follow this version when selecting courses.

 - A non-degree-seeking or non-certificate-seeking student is waived from TSI requirements.

 - Students in ESOL programs may be granted an ESOL waiver from TSI testing.
-The ESOL waiver must be removed after the student attempts 15 hours of ESOL coursework/interventions, or attempts entry-level freshman coursework.
+The ESOL waiver must be removed after the student attempts 15 credit hours of ESOL coursework/interventions, or attempts entry-level freshman coursework.

 - A student who successfully completes a college preparatory course as allowed by Texas Education Agency is exempt for a period of 24 (twenty-four) months from the date of high school graduation with respect to the content area of the course.
 In the student's first year of enrollment in an institution of higher education, student must enroll in the student's first college-level course in the exempted content area.
 This exemption applies only at the institution of higher education that partners with the school district in which the student is enrolled to provide the course.
 Additionally, an institution of higher education may enter into a Memorandum of Understanding with a partnering institution of higher education to accept the exemption for the college preparatory course.
+Students with a TSI exemption for a college preparatory course who earn less than a "C" in the student's first college-level course in the exempted content area shall be advised of non-credit-based options for becoming college ready, such as tutoring or accelerated learning.

 - Any student who has been determined to be exempt in mathematics, reading, and/or writing as outlined above shall not be required to enroll in developmental coursework and/or intervention in the corresponding area of exemption.